[William Rothenstein: Walter de la Mare (1929)]

 The introduction to Auden's selection of de la Mare's best poems concentrates largely on his famous anthology Come Hither (1923), or rather on the allegorical introduction to the book.
 The narrator, Simon (Somni?
 Sleep, or Dream?), comes to a house called Thrae (Earth?
 Heart?), owned by a Miss Taroon (Nature?), whose brother Nahum (Human?) left behind a collection of writings and curiosities in his room when he left to search for East Dean (the East of Eden?).
 It is the study of these which led the compilation of the book, which is a strange amalgam of poems, long footnotes, and evocative pieces of prose.

 None of his subsequent anthologies and collections of essays could quite repeat the magic of the first, but all of them are interesting, more to dip into than to read from cover to cover: Behold, this Dreamer!
-(1939) is probably the best; Love (1943) perhaps the most disappointing (one contemporary critic said that one could virtually define the subject but what did not come up - passion, eroticism, obsession - in this immense but patchy book).
+(1939) is probably the best; Love (1943) perhaps the most disappointing (one contemporary critic said that one could virtually define the subject by what did not come up - passion, eroticism, obsession - in this immense but patchy book).

 - de la Mare, Walter, ed.
 Come Hither: A Collection of Rhymes and Poems for the Young of All Ages.
 1923.
 New edition.
 1928.
 London: Constable and Co.
 Ltd., 1943.